 La Tiñosa is a charming area to unwind over a drink and watch the fishing boats come and go.
 Wander into the nearby square and you can take in local life, with a game of boules or just sit down a watch the world go by.

-There is so much to do in Puerto del Carmen; you definitely won’t be bored if you are looking for something more than just a pure beach holiday.
+Places to visit There is so much to do in Puerto del Carmen; you definitely won’t be bored if you are looking for something more than just a pure beach holiday.
 Go horse riding at the Rancho Texas riding stables in Puerto del Carmen itself, or at Lanzarote a Caballo at Yaiza.
-Eating out

-Just on the Avenida de las Playas promenade there are over 100 restaurants, from traditional Spanish to pizza, Chinese and British cuisines.
+Eating out Just on the Avenida de las Playas promenade there are over 100 restaurants, from traditional Spanish to pizza, Chinese and British cuisines.
 Throughout the town there are restaurants and bars to suit all tastes and budgets.
-Cuisine

 Speciality desserts include the wonderful ‘Bienmesabe’, translated means “It tastes good to me”, and is a mix of honey, almond cream, eggs and rum.
 Frangollas is a corn based milk pudding with cinnamon, honey and brandy, or Las Torrijas, which are sweet maize fritters with honey and aniseed.
 Lots of calories, but worth every one!